Notes from Saly: Ideas, Nerves, and Everything in Between

 This was optimistic.

-By the time I arrived at the Daara Year 2, 2nd Learning Retreat, my head was already full.
+By the time I arrived at the Daara Year 2, second Learning Retreat, my head was already full.
 Not in a dramatic way, just in the steady, quiet way that comes from carrying work that didn’t begin that week, or even that month.
-Work that had been unfolding for a long time, with many people involved, and with outcomes that mattered.
+Work that had been unfolding over time, across teams and countries, with many people involved and outcomes that mattered.

-Daara is a learning and innovation platform that brings together organisations working on foundational literacy and numeracy.
+Daara is a learning and innovation platform that brings together organisations working on foundational literacy and numeracy across Africa.
 It combines structured learning, peer exchange, and a competitive Innovation Fund that supports new and promising ideas.
-Being part of Daara means learning in public, testing ideas seriously, and sitting with both possibility and pressure.
+Being part of Daara means learning in public, testing ideas seriously, and sitting with both possibility and pressure at the same time.

 I joined eBASE Africa through work linked to the Daara Innovation Fund, at a time when eBASE was part of three different consortium projects.
-Within that setup, I led the evaluation for one of the consortiums, while my colleagues, Che Myra and Ambang Tatiane, led the evaluations for the other two.
-This meant that while each of us was deeply embedded in a specific project, we were also constantly in conversation across projects, sharing insights, coordinating approaches, and supporting one another.
+Within that setup, I led the evaluation for one consortium, while my colleagues, Che Myra and Ambang Tatiane, led the evaluations for the other two.
+Each of us was deeply embedded in a specific project, but we were constantly in conversation across projects, sharing insights, coordinating approaches, and supporting one another.
 For me, it often felt like working both from within a project and across the wider Daara ecosystem, sometimes quietly in the background, and sometimes right in the middle of things.

 Before Saly, There Was the Work